citp/privacy-policy-historical/a/an/and/andromo.com.md

-> *The following text is extracted and transformed from the andromo.com privacy policy that was archived on 2016-06-21.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160621003945id_/http%3A//www.andromo.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the andromo.com privacy policy that was archived on 2016-11-18.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161118235206id_/http%3A//andromo.com/privacy-policy) for the most accurate reproduction.*

 # Privacy Policy | Andromo App Maker for Android

-You need to sign in or sign up before continuing.

 _Effective Date: Aug 2, 2011_